K-1 Visa to Green Card: Navigating Adjustment of Status with Confidence

 • Form I-131, Application for Travel Document (optional)

-Use this optional form to request an advance parole document.
+Use this form to request an advance parole travel document.
 The adjustment of status process typically takes several months.
-During this time, the applicant requires an advance parole document to preserve the application and reenter the U.S. after travel abroad.
-USCIS will likely consider an I-485 application abandoned if the applicant departs the U.S. without advance parole.
+If the beneficiary should need to travel abroad during this time, they must obtain an advance parole document to preserve the application and reenter the U.S. USCIS will likely consider an I-485 application abandoned if the applicant departs the U.S. without advance parole.

 • Form I-765, Application for Employment Authorization (optional)

-Use this optional form to request employment authorization.
+Use this form to request employment authorization.
 As mentioned, the adjustment of status process typically takes several months.
-During this time, the applicant requires employment authorization if he or she will work in the United States.
+During this time, the applicant requires employment authorization if they will work in the United States.

-A few weeks after filing the adjustment of status package, USCIS will mail you an appointment notice for a biometric screening.
-The biometrics appointment is a short appointment at a USCIS Application Support Center for the purpose of collecting fingerprints, photographs and other information.
-They’ll use this data to perform and background check and create the green card.
+Typically a few weeks after filing the adjustment of status package, USCIS will mail you an appointment notice for a biometric screening.
+The biometrics appointment is a short appointment at a USCIS Application Support Center for the purpose of collecting fingerprints, photographs and other data.
+They’ll use this information to perform a background check and create the green card.

 Adjustment of Status Interview